 This programme is suitable for those wanting to immerse themselves in the specific field of international law that regulates the actions of armed forces and other actors in armed conflict and crises.
 Among other things, you will study the law of armed conflict, human rights and the legal frameworks for peace operations.

 The programme is an international, practice-informed master’s programme for those who hold a law degree or bachelor’s degree in law specialising in International Law, or an equivalent Swedish or foreign degree.
 The programme leads to the degree of Master of Laws (LL.M.)
 (60 credits) in International Operational Law.
 All courses are given in English.

 Future career opportunities

-The programme prepares you for a career in the armed forces, government agencies or ministries with a focus on foreign policy, crisis management, security and defence, international or national humanitarian or crisis management organizations, and civil society organizations.
+The programme prepares you for a career in the armed forces, government agencies or ministries with a focus on foreign policy, crisis management, security and defence, international or national humanitarian or crisis management organisations, and civil society organisations.

 The programme also gives you an opportunity to specialise before applying for doctoral studies in law.

 The LL.M. programme in International Operational Law gives you as a student a highly specialised, practice-informed education in the international law that governs armed conflict and other crises.